C0m3b4ck/C0m3b4ck/README.md

 - 📚<a href=https://github.com/C0m3b4ck/Bookworm>Bookworm</a>, a program for book categorization, precompiled for Windows but with support for all Python-supported platforms
 ## Visual Basic 6:
 - 🖩<a href=https://github.com/C0m3b4ck/Numworm>Numworm</a>, a calculator
-- 👁️<a href=https://github.com/C0m3b4ck/VBLearn>VBLearn</a>, a program to learn Visual Basic (might return to in the future)
+- 👁️<a href=https://github.com/C0m3b4ck/VBLearn>VBLearn</a>, a program to learn Visual Basic
 - 🏧<a href=https://github.com/C0m3b4ck/MartATM>MartATM</a>, a legacy-compatible ATM project in Visual Basic

 ## Ludum Dare: